ralna/GALAHAD/doc/Julia/rst-dir/llst_functions.rst

         function llst_import_scaling(control, data, status, n,
                                      S_type, S_ne, S_row, S_col, S_ptr)

-Import the scaling matrix :math:`S` into internal storage prior to solution.
+Import the scaling matrix $S$ into internal storage prior to solution.
 Thus must have been preceeded by a call to llst_import.